FELINE INFECTIOUS ANEMIA

 The infected sick cat is pale (sometimes even jaundiced) and weak.
 Anemic cats often eat dirt or litter in an attempt to consume iron.
 A fever may be present.
 The initial blood tests show not just red cell loss but a very responsive bone marrow (the source of new red blood cells) which means that the cat's body knows it is losing red cells and is trying to make more as quickly as possible to keep up.
 Cats with concurrent feline leukemia virus infection tend to have more severe anemias as the virus does not permit the bone marrow to respond.

-When a cat is newly infected, it can take up to one month before adequate numbers of parasites are present to actually make the cat sick.
-Mortality is highest during the month following this initial stage.
-If the cat recovers, it becomes a permanent carrier though stress can re-activate the infection.
+It can take up to a month after the initial infection before there are enough organisms to make the cat sick.
+The month following this initial build up is associated with the highest mortality.
+If the cat recovers, it will become a permanent carrier though stress can re-activate the infection.

 How is diagnosis confirmed?

 Confirmation of diagnosis has been problematic since the first discovery of the organism in 1942.
 Because Mycoplasma haemofelis lives inside red blood cells, it cannot simply be cultured in the lab like other bacteria can.

 Cats can become infected by blood transfusion, though animal blood banks routinely screen donors so this is an unlikely route.

 Infected mother cats appear to be able to infect their kittens though it is not entirely clear if this is done prenatally, through milk, or by oral contact.
 Oral transmission through bite wounds is thought to be possible but not confirmed.